 • As a 3rd Party, the proposing party needs to include an overview of the estimated costs in its proposal at the time of submission.
 Costs consist of personnel costs, direct costs (such as travel, consumables, etc.) and indirect costs.
-The costs of a 3rd Party have to comply with the rules and the principles mentioned in Section I, Article 6 (Eligible and ineligible costs) of the H2020 AGA - Annotated Model Grant Agreement (see http://ec.europa.eu/research/participants/data/ref/h2020/grants_manual/amga/h2020-amga_en.pdf), in the same way as the beneficiaries, and must be recorded in the accounts of the 3rd Party.
+The costs of a 3rd Party have to comply with the rules and the principles mentioned in Section I, Article 6 (Eligible and ineligible costs) of the H2020 AGA - Annotated Model Grant Agreement (see http://ec.europa.eu/research/participants/data/ref/h2020/grants\manual/amga/h2020-amga\en.pdf), in the same way as the beneficiaries, and must be recorded in the accounts of the 3rd Party.
 In other words, the rules relating to eligibility of costs, identification of direct and indirect costs and upper funding limits apply.
 Equally those concerning controls and audits of Section I, Article 22 of the H2020 AGA.

-11.2 Budget
+11.2 Acceptable costs:

-- The maximum requested funding for each experiment in this Call is set at: - o 60k euro for Medium Experiments - The budget covers the costs for: - the experimenter including the costs for: - getting acquainted with the testbed - executing the experiment - reporting feedback about the federation framework - submitting the required documents - attending the required meetings (travel) - the Fed4FIRE+ partner(s) acting as Patron(s) including the costs for: - supporting the proposer during the preparation and execution of the experiment - specific adaptation of the testbed to run the experiment - providing feedback and quality-check on the submitted reports and materials by the experimenter. - The budget can be split in a flexible way between the experimenter and the Patron but the split needs to be provided and argumented in the proposal (with a max. total of €5 000 for the patron(s)).
+- The budget for the experimenter covers the costs for: - o getting acquainted with the testbed - executing the experiment - o reporting feedback about the federation framework - submitting the required documents - attending the required meetings (travel) - The budget for the Fed4FIRE+ partner(s) acting as Patron(s) covers the costs for: - supporting the proposer during the preparation and execution of the experiment - o specific adaptation of the testbed to run the experiment - providing feedback and quality-check on the submitted reports and materials by the experimenter.